 Cycling is one of the best ways to discover Alaska's wild side.
 Besides the wheels you're on, there's nothing but you, the open road and the fresh air against your skin.
 As well as cycling iconic trails like the Tony Knowles Trail that hugs the coast of Anchorage, there'll be plenty of opportunities to swap the wheels for hiking boots, or jump in a kayak to explore at an even slower pace.
 If you're lucky, you might spot whales, otters and leaping salmon in the Kenai Peninsula, or grizzly bears and wolves in Denali.
-We'll do all the organising and provide the bike, so all you need to do is bring your sense of adventure.
+We'll do all the organizing and provide the bike, so all you need to do is bring your sense of adventure.
 Ready to roll?

 Our Alaska cycling tours

 Everyone traveling on an Intrepid trip must be fully vaccinated against COVID-19 as a condition of carriage.